Rushanara Ali MP

-Rushanara Ali is the Labour Parliamentary Candidate for Bethnal Green and Bow.
+Rushanara Ali is the Labour member of Parliament for Bethnal Green and Bow.
 She was first elected in May 2010 with a majority of 11,574, having defeated George Galloway’s Respect Party.
 Bethnal Green and Bow was one of four Labour gains in 2010.
 Rushanara was re-elected in 2015 doubling her majority to 24,317 and earning 61% of the share of the vote, and then subsequently re-elected in 2017 and 2019.
 She is currently a member of the Treasury Select Committee and the UK Trade Envoy to Bangladesh.
 Until her resignation from Labour’s front bench in September 2014 over her decision to abstain on the vote on airstrikes in Iraq, Rushanara served as Shadow Minister for Education and Young People, and between October 2010 and October 2013, as Shadow Minister for International Development.
 Rushanara was Associate Director of the Young Foundation.
 She has also worked at the Home Office, Foreign and Commonwealth Office and the Institute for Public Policy Research.
 Rushanara has also co-founded the charities One Million Mentors and Uprising.

 Prior to her election in May 2010, she was Associate Director of the Young Foundation, where she co-founded UpRising, a national leadership development and employability charity which has helped thousands of young people develop their campaigning and leadership skills.
 Rushanara recently co-founded One Million Mentors, a national online platform to recruit, train and deploy one million mentors to organisations working with young people.